grantjenks/python-diskcache/docs/djangocache-benchmarks.rst

 .. image:: _static/djangocache-get.png

-Under heavy load, :class:`DjangoCache <diskcache.DjangoCache>` gets are very low latency.
+Under heavy load, :class:`DjangoCache <diskcache.DjangoCache>` gets are low latency.
 At the 99th percentile they are on par with the Memcached cache backend.

 Set